ITU-BDSA23-GROUP9/Chirp/docs/report.md

 #### Cheeping

-In the diagram, we assume, we have a user, who is already following other users:
+In this diagram, we assume, we have a user, who is already following other users.

 ![Illustration of Cheeping](./diagrams/ActivityDiagramCheep.png)